Last modified: May 11, 2020

 Use the Smooth tool to round off the sharp angles of polygon or polyline objects by adding nodes along the lines that make up the object.
 The Smooth tool uses a "B-spline" smoothing algorithm to do this.

 - Specify the Spatial Field that contains the spatial object to be smoothed.
 Use Include in Output to choose whether or not to include the original spatial object in the output stream.
 The default is unchecked so the object is not included.

 - Enter the Maximum Radius: Default is 1.
 The smoothing methodology adds nodes to round off corners.
-The curve begins at the center of a line and will extend to the center of the next line, continually adding more nodes to form a round line, but never exceeding the specified Maximum Radius of the curve.
+The curve begins at the center of a line and extends to the center of the next line, continually adding more nodes to form a round line, but never exceeding the specified Maximum Radius of the curve.

 - Units: Specify the units of the maximum radius.
-Choices are miles or kilometers.
+Choices are Miles or Kilometers.
 Default is Miles.

 - Post-generalize to 1% of Maximum Radius: Selected by default.
 Default value of 1% can be adjusted.
 The smoothed object is generalized to eliminate redundant nodes and cut down on file size.

 - Preserve Consistency for Entire Layer: Selected by default.
 Line segments that are shared by multiple objects are smoothed at once, ensuring no gaps or overlaps occur between those objects.